On this page

 The Glitch project templates don't have any body-parsing code.
 To include this content:

-• Add the body-parser npm package to your Glitch project
+• Add the body-parser npm package to your Glitch project.

-• Add the code snippet below
+• Add the code snippet.

 If you remix a Glitch inline hook project, the packages and code are already included.